dev-xo/barebones-stack/README.md

 We've just included the batteries.
 You build the rest!<br />
 Inspired on [Indie Stack](https://github.com/remix-run/indie-stack) and some other cool stacks.

-- Javascript support for this template is currently on development.
-It works, but needs improvements.
+- This template has support for Javascript users!
+And we'll keep improving it over time.

 ## 💿 Features